Welcoming a new person into your life can be an exciting, challenging and rewarding time.

 • Crying that sounds unusual (low or high pitched sounds)

 • Doesn’t interact with parents or other people in the household

 • Unresponsive to sounds or actions

 • Using fewer than 5 words by 18 months

 While there is great variation in the ways children learn, some may need extra support to develop important skills.
 This early support can be a vital process in improving the skills and needs of your child’s developmental journey.

-If parents are concerned about any stage of their child’s development, contact us and we will help to answer any further questions or inquiries.
+If you are concerned about any stage of your child’s development, contact us and we will help to answer any further questions or inquiries.